There are 61 names in this directory beginning with the letter A.

 Apposition is a syntactic relationship between two entities that share the same referent. ex: Lois is a reporter.
 Both noun phrases 'Lois' and 'reporter' refer to the same person.

-Refers to the fact that there is no natural or inherent relationship between two linguistic forms, e.g., spelling and meaning.
+The term arbitrary is used when referring to the fact that there is no natural or inherent relationship between two linguistic forms, e.g., spelling and meaning.

 An archiphoneme is an abstract category used to symbolize a phoneme which does not have a contrastive counterpart, such as in the case of neutralization in German in which word final stops are devoiced.
 This term may also refer to a pair of phonemes that share all distictive features except one, such as voicing in the following example. /t/ and /d/